What are the steps to becoming an impactful PBL educator?

 Project-based learning planning Dr. Candice Wilson-McCain Project-based learning planning Dr. Candice Wilson-McCain

-How can we support a cause via project-based learning?
+How can students support a cause via project-based learning?

 We've all participated in a fundraiser at some point in our life, especially as a student.
 By engaging in a school fundraiser, students can develop their leadership skills and enhance their ability to pursue personal and collective goals.
 Furthermore, committing to support a cause allows students to feel and show empathy for others while addressing the inequity that exists in the world.
 Students can now see that they can tackle challenges within their school and community versus waiting to become adults.
 In this episode, we explore how students can support a cause via project-based learning.